Jlemieux-afk/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Step 1 Create VM server to house Active Directory (AD-1) and a VM (Client-1) for Utilization
+- Step 1 Create VM server to house Active Directory (AD-1) and a VM (Client-1) for Utilization in a single network
 - Step 2
-- Step 3 Configure Network settings
+- Step 3
 - Step 4 Configure Active Directory with basic secruity permissions for a couple users

 <h2>Deployment and Configuration Steps</h2>